Measuring Societal Biases from Text Corpora with Smoothed First-Order Co-occurrence: Related Work

 Mitigating the existence of societal biases in data and models has been the topic of several studies.
 Some pieces of work propose the debiasing of word embeddings by identifying and removing gender subspace~\cite{ethayarajh2019understanding,bolukbasi2016man,kaneko2019gender,zhoa2018learning}.
 As pointed out by~\citet{gonen2019lipstick}, these methods successfully remove the \emph{explicit bias}, while the \emph{implicit bias}, examined through the ability of a classifier or a clustering algorithm to retrieve the gender of vectors after debiasing, still remains.
 Recently, \citet{lauscher2020general} propose a general framework for mitigating both forms of bias.

-Another approach to address bias, and related to this paper, is corpus bias reduction by data augmentation.
-Counterfactual Data Augmentation (CDA) is a common method to reduce bias in corpus, which, in its basic form, extends a corpus by adding new sentences, achieved from swapping the indicative words of the concept of interest in the corpus. \citet{zhao2018gender} use CDA in the context of coreference resolution, \citet{lu2018gender} show the effectiveness of combination of CDA and embedding debiasing, \citet{zmigrod2019counterfactual} and later \citet{maudslay2019s} extend CDA to address bias in morphologically rich languages, as well as names.
+Another approach to address bias, and related to this paper, is bias reduction in corpus via data augmentation.
+Counterfactual Data Augmentation (CDA) is a common method, which, in its basic form, extends a corpus by adding new sentences, achieved from swapping the indicative words of the concept of interest in the corpus. \citet{zhao2018gender} use CDA in the context of coreference resolution, \citet{lu2018gender} show the effectiveness of combination of CDA and embedding debiasing, \citet{zmigrod2019counterfactual} and later \citet{maudslay2019s} extend CDA to address bias in morphologically rich languages, as well as names.
+In this work, we use the basic CDA method to study the reaction of the bias measurement methods to the changes in the corpus.